OpenSuSE Man Pages

 login prompts for the username.

-The user is then prompted for a password, where approprate.
+The user is then prompted for a password, where appropriate.
 Echoing is

 disabled to prevent revealing the password.
-Only a small number of
+Only a number of password

-password failures are permitted before login exits and the communica-
+failures are permitted before login exits and the communications link

 If password aging has been enabled for the account, the user may be

 prompted for a new password before proceeding.
-He will be forced to
+In such case old

-provide his old password and the new password before continuing.
+password must be provided and the new password entered before

 The user and group ID will be set according to their values in the

-$MAIL are set according to the appropriate fields in the password
+$PATH, $LOGNAME, and $MAIL are set according to the appropriate fields

-The environment variable $TERM will be preserved, if it exists (other
+The environment variable $TERM will be preserved, if it exists, else it

-user in /etc/passwd, then /bin/sh is used.
-If there is no directory
+in /etc/passwd, then /bin/sh is used.
+If there is no home directory

-specified in /etc/passwd, then / is used (the home directory is checked
+specified in /etc/passwd, then / is used, followed by .hushlogin check

 disables the checking of mail and the printing of the last login time

-last login time is printed (and the current login is recorded).
+login time is printed, and the current login is recorded.

 OPTIONS

--p Used by getty(8) to tell login not to destroy the environment.
+Used by getty(8) to tell login to preserve the environment.

--f Used to skip a second login authentication.
-This specifically
+Used to skip a login authentication.
+This option is usually used by

--h Used by other servers (i.e., telnetd(8)) to pass the name of the
+Used by other servers (such as telnetd(8) to pass the name of the

-remote host to login so that it may be placed in utmp and wtmp.
+remote host to login so that it can be placed in utmp and wtmp.

-Note that the -h option has impact on the PAM service name.
+Note that the -h option has an impact on the PAM service name.
 The

-standard service name is login, with the -h option the name is
+standard service name is login, but with the -h option, the name is

 remote.
-It is necessary to create proper PAM config files (e.g.
+It is necessary to create proper PAM config files (for

--H Used by other servers (i.e., telnetd(8)) to tell login that
+Used by other servers (for example, telnetd(8)) to tell login that

 printing the hostname should be suppressed in the login: prompt.